balaji305/balaji305/README.md

 # Hey Everyone 😁
--I'm Balaji 👋
+ - I'm Balaji 👋
--I'm currently pursuing Information Technology at Anna University.👨‍💻 -Fun fact: I listen to music and play a ton of chess.
+ - I'm currently pursuing Information Technology at Anna University.👨‍💻
+ - Fun fact: I listen to music and play a ton of chess.
--Learning Web Devlopement,
+ - Learning Web Devlopement,

 ### Connect with me: